A bunch of introductory links for students doing a thesis in the Semantic Web area (in no particular order).

 What would be your picks?

-8 Responses to “”
+8 Responses to

-1. Anonymous Says:
+1. Anonymous says:

 We’d pick Swoogle, of course. http://swoogle.umbc.edu/.

-2. tim finin Says:
+2. tim finin says:

 The previous we is me, in this instance, at least.

-I would add the nice SPARQL / Maps hack by Leigh Dodds, its a perfect mashup that shows the power of RDF: http://www.ldodds.com/blog/archives/000282.html
+3. I would add the nice SPARQL / Maps hack by Leigh Dodds, its a perfect mashup that shows the power of RDF:

 And, If you teach other students, never forget D2RQ, perhaps someone will pick up the ball…

-4. leobard.twoday.net Says:
+4. Pingback: leobard.twoday.net

-5. Danny Says:
+5. Danny says:

 I had a crack a while at Semantic Web Starting Points, which could do with updating with the rdf:about material and the updated xml.com What is RDF? piece.
 Also maybe some of Bijan KR intro stuff plus the What is a Knowledge Representation? paper, hmm maybe John Sowa’s Mathematical Background too.
 I vaguely remember Shelley did some tutorial stuff not long ago, probably particularly good for PHP/MySQL-heads.